Privacy Notice

 Account protection does not cover the market risks associated with investing, unsuitability or issuer default.

-Payment For Order Flow and Order Routing Disclosure
+Payment for Order Flow and Order Routing Disclosure

-SEC Rule 606 requires all broker-dealers that route customer held orders in equity and option securities to make publicly available quarterly reports that, among other things, identify the venues to which customer orders are routed for execution and also disclose the material aspects of the broker-dealer’s relationship with such venues.
+SEC Rule 606 requires all broker-dealers that route customer orders in equity and option securities to make publicly available quarterly reports that, among other things, identify the venues to which customer orders are routed for execution and also disclose the material aspects of the broker-dealer’s relationship with such venues.
+Clients may also request specific order routing information for their transactions.
+Upon request, Dash Prime will provide the identity of the venue to which each of the client’s orders were routed for execution during the six months prior to therequest.
+For not-held orders, clients may request additional routing information pursuant to Rule 606(b)(3).
+If you wish to receive this information, please contact the Dash Prime compliance department or your client representative.

 Options Trading Disclosures

 I understand that options trading is highly speculative and contains a high degree of risk and that options trading is not suitable for all investors.
 I agree that prior to completing the “Options” section of the Account Application I will carefully review and consider my financial situation, risk tolerance, and investment objectives.
-I will only apply for an Options Account if, based on that review, I am fully prepared financially to undertake such risks, withstand any and all losses incurred, including total loss of premium, plus transaction costs.
-I understand that Dash Prime reserves the right to terminate or restrict my options trading privileges if it determines that my trading activities or option positions present a risk to Dash Prime.
+I will only apply for an Options Account if, based on that review, I am fully prepared financially to undertake such risks, withstand any andall losses incurred, including total loss of premium, plus transaction costs.
+I understand that Dash Prime reserves theright to terminate or restrict my options trading privileges if it determines that my trading activities or option positions present a risk to Dash Prime.

 Prior to buying or selling an option, investors must read a copy of the Characteristics & Risks of Standardized Options, also known as the options disclosure document (ODD) as well as the November 2012 and October 2018 Supplement to Characteristics and Risks of Standardized Options.
 These documents explain the characteristics and risks of exchange traded options.
-Copies of these documents may be obtained from Dash Prime, from any exchange on which options are traded or by contacting the Options Clearing Corporation directly at 1 N. Wacker Dr., Suite 500, Chicago, IL 60606.
-(1-888-678-4667) or via the OCC website at https://www.optionsclearing.com/about/publications/character-risks.jsp.
+Copies of these documents may be obtained from Dash Prime, from any exchangeon which options are traded or by contacting the Options Clearing Corporation directly at 1 N. Wacker Dr., Suite 500,Chicago, IL 60606.
+(1-888-678-4667) or via the OCC website at http://www.optionsclearing.com/about/publications/character-risks.jsp.

 Special Statement for Uncovered Options Writers